 Streambeds may be hardened by lining a reach with concrete, riprap, or other resistant material.
-At least 25% of the length of an assessed reach should be hardened to meet this classification.
+At least 25% of the length of an assessed reach should be hardened to meet this classification; this minimum extent of hardening is assumed to be sufficient to potentially impact hydrologic and ecologic processes in a channel.
 Streambed hardening most often occurs in urban areas where high watershed imperviousness raises the risk of incision.
-Typically, both banks are also hardened where a streambed is hardened, but exceptions to this pattern occur (Figure 30).
+Typically, both banks are also hardened where a streambed is hardened, but exceptions to this pattern occur (Figure 32).

-Figure 30.
+Figure 33.
 Examples of reaches with hardened streambeds.
 Left: Fullerton Creek (Orange County) has hardened bed and banks.
 Right: Morrison Creek (Sacramento County) has a concrete-lined streambed but vegetated soft sediment on the banks.